hiteshgohil96/Hypothesis-Test-Python-/README.md

 From the Wikipedia page on college towns is a list of university towns in the United States which has been copy and pasted into the file university_towns.txt.
 From Bureau of Economic Analysis, US Department of Commerce, the GDP over time of the United States in current dollars (use the chained value in 2009 dollars), in quarterly intervals, in the file gdplev.xls.
 For this assignment, only look at GDP data from the first quarter of 2000 onward.

-Result - We see that the university towns and non university towns price after the recessions are not the same.
+Result - After running t-test, we see that p-value is less than 1%.
+Therefore, we can conclude that the price ratio of university and non unversity towns are diffrent.